Quinnipiac University emphasizes integrity as one of its guiding principles.

 3. The hearing notice will also inform that:

 1. Notice that the student has the right to an adviser, who can be any member of the Quinnipiac University community other than a student or faculty member from the Quinnipiac University School of Law.
-A student may request, in writing, to have an adviser assigned by the director of academic integrity.
+A student may request, in writing, to have an adviser assigned by the coordinator of academic integrity.
 If a student requests an assigned adviser and then refuses this adviser, no further advisers will be assigned.
 It is the responsibility of the student to notify the adviser of the date and time of the hearing.

 2. The student appearing before the hearing board will not be permitted to have legal representation, parents, family members or students or faculty from the Quinnipiac University School of Law at the hearing.

-3. A single request for postponement of up to five additional business days for an academic integrity hearing can be made to the director of academic integrity.
+3. A single request for postponement of up to five additional business days for an academic integrity hearing can be made to the coordinator of academic integrity.
 The request must be for good cause and is subject to the availability of the hearing board and other parties involved in the case.
 Excuses for not checking the mailbox or email account or delays in mail delivery are not acceptable reasons for postponement.

 4. Academic integrity cases are heard as scheduled with or without the student present.
 All communications will be sent to the student’s Quinnipiac email.
 If the student’s Quinnipiac email has been disabled for any reason it is the responsibility of the student to notify the Office of Academic Integrity.